Maternity

 maternal inequalities

-This section contains maternity data for women booking and delivering at Mid-Yorkshire Hospital Trust (MYHT).
-This information can be used to look at the needs of women (and their babies) who have used MYHT; it cannot be used to assess the needs of the general population, as women who have used a different provider are not included.
+This section contains maternity data for patients booking and delivering at Mid-Yorkshire Teaching Trust (MYTT).
+This information can be used to look at the needs of patients (and their babies) who have used MYTT; it cannot be used to assess the needs of the general population, as those who have used a different provider are not included.

-• Young mothers are less likely to be living with obesity in early pregnancy compared to mothers in older age groups.
+• Young people are less likely to be living with obesity in early pregnancy compared to older age groups.

-• Young mothers are more likely to smoke at delivery compared to mothers in older age groups.
+• Young people are more likely to smoke at delivery compared to older age groups.

-• Breastfeeding on the first feed is more likely among mothers aged over 30 than those in younger age groups.
+• Breastfeeding on the first feed is more likely among those aged over 30 than those in younger age groups.

 The interactive dashboard below can be used to explore the inequalities in maternity data over the recent years.
 Click on the buttons at the bottom to navigate between the different measures.
 Use the filters section at the top to explore the different inequalities and periods.
 The chart and map are colour coded showing the comparison against the district average figure.